Study identifies new potential target in glioblastoma - Healthcanal.com

 DNA-binding protein inhibitor ID1 helps maintain cancer stem cells in brain, breast and skin cancer, making tumours resistant to chemotherapy, research suggests

-Researchers are hopeful that new strategies could emerge for slowing the growth and reoccurrence of the most common primary brain cancer in adults, glioblastoma, based on the results of a study published today in Cancer Research.
+TORONTO — Researchers are hopeful that new strategies could emerge for slowing the growth and reoccurrence of the most common primary brain cancer in adults, glioblastoma, based on the results of a study published in Cancer Research.

 Research led by Toronto’s St. Michael’s Hospital and The Hospital for Sick Children (SickKids) suggests the protein ID1 is critical to tumour initiation and growth and also impacts the disease’s response to chemotherapy.
 ID1 is a protein that keeps other genes from being activated or repressed by binding to their activators or inhibitors.
 In this work, scientists found that ID1 helps maintain cancer stem cells in glioblastoma, making them less susceptible to treatment.